shannonlindsay/Data-AI-Dev/Instructions/labs/create-a-star-schema-model.md

 2. Select **Sign In**.

-3. Sign in using the lab Azure credentials.
+3. Sign in using the lab Azure credentials located on the Resources tab.

 4. Select **Connect**.